d-apps/flutter_vibration_platform_channel/README.md

 This project serves as a study environment and practical laboratory to explore advanced concepts in Flutter development.
 The topics covered include:

+### TDD (Test-Driven Development):

+Adoption of TDD practices to ensure code quality and reliability.
+The development process will begin with writing tests that define the desired functionality, followed by implementing the code to pass those tests.

 ### Unit and Integration Tests:

-Implementation of robust test coverage.
 Unit tests will be created to validate the business logic in isolation, and integration tests will be created to ensure that the different system modules function correctly together.